SaraBCoutinho/2021.1_RedesNeurais/README.md

 Focusing on the actual problem of traffic accidents, we idealized one solution to solve this base on the velocity data.
-We did a study considering the spatial-temporal vision, focusing on data from Recife-Brazil, and the time considering 12 hours of registers.
+We did a study considering the spatial-temporal vision, focusing on data from Recife-Brazil, and the window time considering 12 hours.
-We did a neural network to modeling the input, based on velocite data, and output , based on accident registers.
+We did a neural network to modeling the solution using input, based on velocite data, and output , based on accident registers.